ForestAdmin/agent-nodejs/docs/getting-started/migrating/steps/customizations/smart-fields.md

       await geoWebService.updateAddress(address);

-      // You can optionally return a hash of attributes to update
+      // You can optionally return a hash of attributes to update the record return {};
-      // Updating relations is also supported (see relevant guide) return {};
     });
 });